smabdullah1/handson-with-gadi/docs/source/tutorial/hpc.rst

         **Objectives:**
             * Learn the general design of an HPC machine.
-            * Learn how Gadi is organized.
+            * Learn how Gadi is organised.

 What is High Performance Computing?